Frix-x/klippain/docs/mmu.md

 &nbsp;&nbsp;If you want to use the MMU bypass for a print you must load the filament to the extruder before start your print:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> First Home the MMU by running `MMU_HOME FORCE_UNLOAD=1` ;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> and select bypass with `MMU_SELECT_BYPASS` command ;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> finaly manualy insert the filament in the bowden to the extruder and load the filament to the nozzle by using `MMU_LOAD` command.
+You can also just insert manualy the filament in the bowden until contact with the extruder and then run the print (the `start_print` macro will try to load filament in the toolhead).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* At the end of the print you can use the `MMU_EJECT` command to unload filament out of the extruder and then manualy unload the bowden.
+(Automatic if `variable_mmu_unload_on_end_print` is set to True in Klippain `variables.cfg`).

 ‎